Home > Sports Betting > Football Betting > College Football Week 6

 Temple at East Carolina (+12) | 8pm | ESPN

 College Football Friday, October 4, 2019

-Since logging the impressive 52-7 win and cover as 26-point favorites back in 2015, Cincinnati has had no luck whatsoever running with the Knights of Central Florida.
-UCF has rattled off three straight wins and covers with the aggregate score of the matchups finding the Knights outscoring the Bearcats 113-39.
-Needless to say, Cincy failed to cover each of those battles as an underdog of 10.7 points on average.
-But Luke Fickell has Cincinnati’s football program on the rise!
-Fresh off an 11-2 campaign that stood out as one of the most surprising of the 2018-19 season, you can bet your bottom dollar the Bearcats had this one circled all offseason and will be stoked to host the Knights in front of a nationally televised audience.
-Desmond Ridder and the offense will be locked in and ready to go for this one after fizzling out in the Florida heat a season ago.
-Current power numbers have UCF and Cincinnati in a dead heat, so this year’s matchup will likely be more competitive than past versions.
+Since logging the impressive 52-7 win and cover as 26-point favorites back in 2015, Cincinnati has had no luck whatsoever running with UCF.
+The Knights have rattled off three straight wins and covers by a combined margin of 113-39.
+Cincinnati failed to cover each of those battles as an underdog of 10.7 points on average, but Luke Fickell has Cincinnati’s football program on the rise!
+Fresh off an 11-2 campaign that stood out as one of the most surprising of the 2018-19 season, you can bet your bottom dollar the Bearcats had this one circled all offseason and will be stoked to host the Knights in a game that every college football fan will be watching on Friday night.

 College Football Saturday, October 5, 2019